shohan112/Moviedux/README.md

 # Moviedux
-React into project with state and router
+React intro project with state and router